UCSBarchlab/Superconducting-Temporal-Logic/README.md

 ### References:
-[1] Georgios Tzimpragos, Dilip Vasudevan, Nestan Tsiskaridze, George Michelogiannakis, Advait Madhavan, Jennifer Volk, John Shalf, and Timothy Sherwood.
-A Computational Temporal Logic for Superconducting Accelerators Proceedings of the 25th International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS) March 2020.
-Lausanne, Switzerland.
+[1] G. Tzimpragos, D. Vasudevan, N. Tsiskaridze, G. Michelogiannakis, A. Madhavan, J. Volk, J. Shalf, and T. Sherwood, "A Computational Temporal Logic for Superconducting Accelerators", in the 25th International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), Lausanne, Switzerland, 2020.

 ### Others:
 Link to the Race Logic Github: https://github.com/UCSBarchlab/RaceLogic